LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 _Note: If you've copied an existing module block from your department folder then you won’t need to change the **source**, **department**, **helper_module_key** and, **pydeequ_zip_key** variables and will only need to update the **job_name** variable._

 - **source** (required): This will be `"../modules/aws_glue_job"`.
-It is the path to where the glue job module is saved within the repository.
+It is the path to where the Glue job module is saved within the repository.

 - **department** (required): This will be `module.department_<YOUR_DEPARTMENT_NAME>`

-  _Note: the department name should be all lowercase and separated by underscores e.g. `module.department_housing_repairs`_
+  _Note: the department name must be all lowercase and separated by underscores e.g. `module.department_housing_repairs`_

 - **job_name** (required): Name of the Glue job.
 Set this to the name of the script file you created in the previous section (without the `.py` extension)